opsani/skopos-sample-gates/README.md

 Mouse-click on the `sample-gates` application from the app list to open this application, displaying its model view.
 This view shows the application components and gateways, connected according to their dependencies.

 On application load, Skopos automatically generates a deployment plan.
-When executed, this plan transforms the application from its current state to its target state (specified in the app descriptors).
+When executed, this plan transforms the application from its current state to its target state (as specified in the app descriptors).
 To view this plan in the UI, switch to the plan view (*Switch to Plan* icon in upper right corner):

 ![skopos sample app](images/plan-view.png)